mozilla-l10n/localizer-documentation/src/tools/pontoon/notifications.md

 ### Comments

-Pontoon distinguishes two types of comment:
+Pontoon distinguishes between two types of comments:
 * **Translation comments** are associated with a specific translation.
 These comments are displayed under the translation itself.
 * **Source string comments** are associated with the source string.
 These comments are displayed in the `COMMENTS` tab in the right column.

-This type of notification is sent as soon as a comment is added.
+For either type of comment, a notification is sent as soon as a comment is added.

 For translation comments, the recipients are:
 * Authors of other translation comments associated with the same translation.